NoXPhasma/protondb_faq/README.md

 -  [Norwegian](README_NO.md) (Translated by [MagZu](https://github.com/magzu))

 ## Introduction
-With this FAQ we want to cover the most important questions related to the usage of ProtonDB and of course technical questions which orccur very often on the Discord.
-If you want to participate or have suggestions, don't hesitate to contact us on [Discord](https://discord.gg/uuwK9EV) or send us issues and pull reuqests.
+With this FAQ we want to cover the most important questions related to the usage of ProtonDB and of course technical questions which occur very often on the Discord.
+If you want to participate or have suggestions, don't hesitate to contact us on [Discord](https://discord.gg/uuwK9EV) or send us issues and pull requests.

 ## Table of content